News / Analysis

 Chinese indices continue red this morning led by the Shenzhen’s 1.77% loss.
 The Hang Seng is up 0.35% and the Nikkei 1.78%.

-The NZD shot up 0.91% overnight after the nation’s central bank maintained a 25 BP interest rate.
+The NZD shot up 0.91% overnight after the nation’s central bank maintained a 25 BP The cost of accessing money not owned. rate.
 The AUD was less bountiful as Westpac announced a mere 2.5% improvement in consumer confidence for November – a fifth of the month before.

 European equities were mainly up yesterday led by Belgium’s 3.86% rise.
 The FTSE gained 1.79% and the DAX 0.51%.